-The sweet William is a short-lived, herbaceous perennial or biennial flowering plant that is ideal for use in cottage gardens, perennial beds, or containers.
+Sweet William (Dianthus barbatus) is a short-lived, herbaceous perennial or biennial with a height of about 2 feet that is often planted as an annual flower.
+The flowering plant, with average pointed green leaves, is ideal for use in cottage gardens, perennial beds, or containers.
 The flowers come in many vibrant shades and are attractive to pollinators like butterflies, bees, and hummingbirds.

 |Botanical Name||Dianthus barbatus|